aliaksei-chareshneu/cellstar-volume-server-v2/readme_new_preprocessor.md

 3. Add empiar-11756 entry to the internal database
-To add an empiar-11756 entry with segmentations based on masks to the db, from root directory (`cellstar-volume-server-v2`) run:
+To add an empiar-11756 entry with segmentations based on masks to the internal database, from root directory (`cellstar-volume-server-v2`) run:

 ```shell